lucasduport/YoutubeGPT/README.md

 Generate a short mp3 file of the summarized video in ANY languages with *only a [Youtube](youtube.com) link*

 ## Config file
-You have to create your own openAI api key [here](https://platform.openai.com/account/api-keys) and replace it in config.py file.
+You have to create your own OpenAI api key [here](https://platform.openai.com/account/api-keys) and replace it in config.py file.

 ## Run the code